Pupil Premium - Levels of Provision

 - targeted adult support in small groups

-- learning mentor/home school support time focussed on under-achieving Pupil Premium children and families
+- Pupil Support Lead/home school support time focussed on under-achieving Pupil Premium children and families

 - We support our vulnerable children at all transition points, but particularly at secondary transfer.
 We continue to track these children into secondary school monitoring their academic and emotional progress.